meiriko/winston-pushbullet/README.md

 ```

-Options can include the following.
-APIKEY, a is required.
+Options can include the following. apikey is required.

 * __apikey:__ apikey for the Pushbullet account that will recieve the notification.
 * __level:__ Level of warning required for a notification to be sent off.
 Defaults to warn.
 * __title__ Title of the notification.
-Defaults to Winston Notification.
+Defaults to 'Winston Notification'.
 * __devices__ Devices to send the notifications too.
 As per the `node-pushbullet-api` module both device IDENs and device IDs can be used.
 If the `deviceIden` parameter is passed as a number it is treated as a device ID.
-It defaults to '' which means the notification will be sent to all devices on the account.
+It defaults to `''` which means the notification will be sent to all devices on the account.

 ## Dependencies